The FourFourTwo Preview: Arsenal vs Chelsea

 Facts and figures

-- Chelsea have scored first in all 20 of their games in all competitions in 2015.
+- There have been fewer than 3 goals in each of Arsenal’s last 8 home encounters with top-six clubs.

-- Wenger has lost just 5 competitive home games by a 3+ goal margin during his tenure as Arsenal manager; 3 of which have come against Chelsea.
+- Chelsea have gone in level at the break in 8 of their last 10 away matches against top-six clubs.

-- In the reverse fixture against the Blues back in October, Arsenal failed to have a shot on target for the first time in a Premier League match since September 2003 (at Manchester United).
+- They have conceded first in 12 of their previous 18 away top-six encounters.

 FourFourTwo prediction